 - I quit smoking.
-Read Alan Carr’s book “Easy way to quit smoking”.
-BEST DECISION I EVER MADE!!!!
+I read Alan Carr’s book “Easy Way to Quit Smoking”.
+BEST DECISION I HAVE EVER MADE!!!!

 That’s it.
 I was following these rules all winter and noticed that I dropped about 10 pounds and I also had more energy.
 So, as spring approached, I decided to go jogging.
 I still remember the first day I went for a jog.
 I couldn’t run 15 blocks, but I was setting new checkpoints for the next time I go running.
 So the next time I ran 17 blocks, then 20, then 5 miles… I was running in the evening about 3-4 times a week.

 You know, it is interesting that after the first 1.5 months of running my weight didn’t change at all.
 It is hard to stay motivated when you don’t see any results.
 But at this point, running became a habit and a part of me, so I kept running.
 As I was getting close to 2-month mark my extra weight started to disappear.
 That’s how I lost another 20 pounds.
 I went from 145 lbs to 115 in half a year simply by watching what I ate and drank and adopting a healthier lifestyle.
 I cannot even believe that it took me so long to get the health and the body I wanted.
 And all that I needed to do was change my daily routines and habits!

 As the years passed, I adopted so many other useful habits and adjusted my cooking style accordingly.
 Hopefully, after reading this you will decide to adopt at least one small change that will have a positive impact on your health.
 We spend so much time talking on the phone, replying to mail, fixing problems, and having fun and, sadly, we don’t take the time to take good care of our health.